TykTechnologies/tyk-docs-hugo/tyk-docs/content/upgrading-tyk.md

 - We do not introduce breaking changes unless specifically stated in the release notes (and it rarely happens).
 - Check our [versioning and long-term-support policies]({{< ref "developer-support/long-term-support-releases" >}}) for more details on the way we release major and minor features, patches and the support dates for each release.
-- Make sure you follow our [comprehensive guide for backing up Tyk]({{< ref "frequently-asked-questions/how-to-backup-tyk" >}}) before starting the upgrade
+- Make sure you follow our [comprehensive guide for backing up Tyk]({{< ref "frequently-asked-questions/how-to-backup-tyk" >}}) before starting the upgrade.
+- Make sure you have considered the [upgrade prerequisites]({{< ref "developer-support/upgrading-tyk/upgrade-prerequisites" >}}) before starting the upgrade.
-- If you experience any issues with the new version you pulled, please contact Tyk Support or [Tyk community forum](https://community.tyk.io/)
+- If you experience any issues with the new version you pulled, please contact Tyk Support or [Tyk community forum](https://community.tyk.io/).

 ## Upgrade Tyk components in Tyk Cloud